 Cross Hands is where the A48 dual carriageway can be accessed – a route to Carmarthen in the west and linking to the M4 Motorway 4 miles further south at Pont Abraham.
-Cross Hands comprises a bustling old village with a wide range of amenities including retail shops and commercial businesses, post office, bank, medical and dental centres, chemists, health & fitness club, cinema and well known superstores.
+Cross Hands comprises a bustling old village with a wide range of amenities including retail shops and commercial businesses, post office, medical and dental centres, chemists, health & fitness club, cinema and well known superstores.

 There is also a large established Business & Retail Park with direct access via a link road off the A48 dual carriageway.

 There are other delightful villages in the neighbourhood including Gorslas 1 mile, Cefneithin 1 mile, Penygroes 1½ miles, Drefach 3 miles, Mynyddcerrig 4½ miles and Tumble 2 miles.